wkgcass/vproxy/doc/websocks.md

  a client and a server, so we can put socks5 handshaking and any tcp net flow above the WebSocket net flow, to make a proxy.

-Then there comes the WebSocks5 protocol.
+Then there comes the WebSocks protocol.

 ## Protocol